straysheep-dev/linux-configs/hypervisors/README.md

 Follow the prompts in the UEFI/BIOS menu to enroll the new MOK key.

 These prompts will automatically appear when a mokutil operation is pending.

+# IMPORTANT

+From here it's critical to remove the private key you just created and imported into MOK from the filesystem.

+A local attacker with root privileges can bypass all of the protections of Secure Boot by using this (or any enrolled `.priv` / private key locally available) to sign a malicious kernel module.

+The public part of the key pair (the `.der` file) can safely remain on the system.
+Should you ever need to import it into MOK again, for example after updating your system's firmware, you can do so using the `.der` file alone.

+For managing the `.priv` or private key, there are roughly three approaches to this:

+- For a lower threat model, there is a convenience to having the keys available on disk.
+Secure Boot being enabled alone is a good baseline.

+- For a mid-level threat model, moving those keys to an external storage device or backing them up to a password manager to be retrieved when kernel modules need updated and signed is a reasonable compromise.

+- For a higher threat model, deleting the private keys after signing is recommended.
+Using a script you can create new private keys to sign modules as needed.
+The overhead here is the additional reboot required when enrolling new keys through `mokutil`.
+This means each time a module needs signed, you must create a MOK password and walk through the prompts at boot to enroll the new key.
+Additionally you may want to delete previous keys from MOK with `sudo mokutil --delete-key <sha1-hash>` when creating new keys.

 ## Signing the Kernel Modules (Recurring Updates)